 or an error.
 What follows is the name of the function being called,

 the arguments passed to the function and the function's return value.

-If a warning or error is reported, the error code is included in
+If a warning or error is reported, the error code is appended to the

 If parameters are passed as integer values, they are recorded in

 decimal.
-If the parameter or return value is a memory address, it is
+If the parameter or return value is a pointer (a memory

-recorded as a hexadecimal value preceded with "0x".
-Those functions
+address), it is recorded as a hexadecimal value preceded with

 The first four numbers separated by periods represent the IP

 address, and the number following the colon represents the port